Lurkars/ghs-server/README.md

 The `.ghs` folder is now accessible from your `{local_path}`.

-For usage with docker compose, simple run `docker compose up -d`.
+For use with docker compose, just run `docker compose up -d`.

-### Serve client
+### Serve the client

-The server is also capable of serving the client.
-Simple click the "Install latest Client" button in GUI.
-Afterwards the client can be opened directly in browser by clicking the corresponding button.
+The Server is also able to serve the Client.
+Simply click on the "Install latest client" button in the GUI.
+Then you can open the client directly in your browser by clicking on the appropriate button.

-If you run headless, just download zip file (NOT source code!) of [Gloomhaven Secretariat Release](https://github.com/Lurkars/gloomhavensecretariat/releases) and extract in folder `<your-home-folder>/.ghs/gloomhavensecretariat`.
-Afterwards GHS is accessible under `http://{your-ip}:{server-port}` (`http://localhost:8080` with default values).
-To automatic install latest client on startup, edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.lastestClientOnStartup=true`.
+If you are running headless, just download the zip file (NOT the source code!) of the [Gloomhaven Secretariat Release](https://github.com/Lurkars/gloomhavensecretariat/releases) and extract it to the folder `<your-home-folder>/.ghs/gloomhavensecretariat`.
+After that GHS is accessible at `http://{your-ip}:{server-port}` (`http://localhost:8080` with default values).
+To automatically install the latest client on startup, edit the `application.properties` file in the GHS server configuration folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.lastestClientOnStartup=true`.

-### Run headless
+### Running headless

-To run the server in headless mode, just set `-Djava.awt.headless=true` parameter for execution.
+To run the server in headless mode, simply set the `-Djava.awt.headless=true` parameter for execution.
 For example `java -jar ghs-server-*.jar -Djava.awt.headless=true`.

 ### Change port

-To run the server on a different port (default: 8080), edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `server.port=<NEW PORT>`.
+To run the server on a different port (default: 8080), edit the `application.properties` file in the GHS server config folder `<your-home-folder>/.ghs` and add the following line: `server.port=<NEW PORT>`.

 Replace `<NEW PORT>` with the port of your choice.

-### Run public
+### Running public

-A public server accepts any password and creates a game for it.
-So the password is more an identifier for an individual game than a protection.
-To make a public server edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.public=true`.
+A public server will accept any **Game ID** and create a game for it.
+The **Game ID** is therefore more of an identifier for a single game than a password protection.
+To make a public server, edit the `application.properties` file in the GHS server configuration folder `<your-home-folder>/.ghs` and add the following line: `ghs-server.public=true`.

 ### Enable SSL

-If you want to connect to the server from a client using HTTPS (HINT: not the case when you run your own client locally!) the websocket connection is upgraded to wss by any modern browser.
-Therefore a connection to a server in local network is only possible when enabling SSL.
-A self-signed certificate is already shipped within (yes, inlcuding hardcoded password visible for everyone).
-So to simple enable SSL, just edit the `application.properties`-file in GHS server config folder `<your-home-folder>/.ghs` and add the following line: `server.ssl.enabled=true`.
-Because self-signed certificate is used, it is untrusted by all modern browsers.
-To be able to connect, just call `https://{your-ip}:{server-port}` (`https://localhost:8080` with default values) and accept the security warnings.
-Afterwards you should be able to connect via SSL.
-(This has to be done for each client.)
+If you want to connect to the server from a client using HTTPS (NOTE: this is not the case if you run your own client locally!), the websocket connection will be upgraded to wss by any modern browser.
+Therefore, connecting to a server on the local network is only possible if SSL is enabled.
+A self-signed certificate is already included (yes, including a hardcoded password visible to everyone).
+So to easily enable SSL, just edit the `application.properties` file in the GHS server configuration folder `<your-home-folder>/.ghs` and add the following line: `server.ssl.enabled=true`.
+As a self-signed certificate is used, it is untrusted by all modern browsers.
+To connect, just type `https://{your-ip}:{server-port}` (`https://localhost:8080` with default values) and accept the security warnings.
+You should then be able to connect using SSL.
+(This must be done for each client).

-To serve with your own certificate, overwrite the following properties in your `application.properties`-file:
+To serve with your own certificate, overwrite the following properties in your `application.properties` file

 ```
 server.ssl.key-store-type=